-The existing Coach Station and Multi-Storey car park is to be demolished and the parking space provision is to be provided within Site 4.
+The existing coach station and multi-storey car park is to be demolished and the parking space provision to be provided within Site 4.

-The site is to be developed with a new two storey podium and residential blocks above.
-At the centre of the plan is a Flexible Events Space.
+The site is to be developed with a new two-storey podium and residential blocks above.
+At the centre of the plan is flexible events space.
 Surrounding this is a mix of restaurant and retail units punctuated by residential entrances.
-The unit along Bloom Street is proposed as community use (possible Medical Centre).
-At the second floor the podium level terminates to provide two residential towers with a communal garden space in between.
+The unit along Bloom Street is proposed as community use (a possible medical centre).
+At the second floor, the podium level terminates to provide two residential towers with a communal garden space in between.
 The residential towers are linear in form in response to the surrounding urban grain.

 The residential tower along Bloom Street terminates at level six in response to buildings along Bloom Street.
 The residential block along Major Street continues providing 15 units per floor.
 The residential towers act as transition towards the scale of the Manchester One tower.
 The proposed mix is 2/3rds 2 bed and 1/3 1 bed.